-The three classes of silhouette air rifles within the NRA Silhouette Rifle Rulebook are Target Air Rifle, Sporter Air Rifle and Open Air Rifle.
-The Silhouette Rifle Association of Canada (SRAC) utilizes the same three classes of silhouette air rifles for sanctioned matches.
-As previously mentioned, Mexico is in the process of establishing similar air rifle classes for sanctioned matches.
-The following Information summarizes the restrictions within the NRA Silhouette Rifle Rulebook on what is legal within these three air rifle classes:
+The three classes of Silhouette air rifles within the NRA Silhouette Rifle Rulebook are Target Air Rifle, Sporter Air Rifle and Open Air Rifle.
+The Silhouette Rifle Association of Canada (SRAC) also uses these same three classes of Silhouette air rifles.

-The Target Air Rifle is defined as any unaltered factory target air rifle designed for U.S. and International 10-meter competition. (i.e., as produced or sold by Anschutz, Beeman, Crosman, Daisy, Feinwerkbau, RWS, Steyr, Walther and others).
+- The Target Air Rifle is defined as any unaltered factory target air rifle designed for U.S. and International 10-meter competition. (i.e., as produced or sold by Anschutz, Beeman, Crosman, Daisy, Feinwerkbau, RWS, Steyr, Walther and others).
 The use of scopes or iron sights, including diopter sights is allowed.
 These air rifles cannot be altered beyond the original factory specifications in which they were produced.

-The Sporter Air Rifle is defined as any unaltered factory sporter air rifle that is or was a catalogue item, readily available over the counter to the general public, weighing no more than 11 pounds, with a scope and mounts.
+- The Sporter Air Rifle is defined as any unaltered factory sporter air rifle that is or was a catalogue item, readily available over the counter to the general public, weighing no more than 11 pounds, with a scope and mounts.
 Rifles utilizing pre-charged systems of any kind other than 12.0 gram disposable CO2 units are prohibited.

-The Open Air Rifle is defined as any air rifle weighing no more than 16 Ibs. with scope and mounts.
+- The Open Air Rifle is defined as any air rifle weighing no more than 16 Ibs. with scope and mounts.
 Length of barrel and action measured from the rear of the metal action or air chamber to the end of the muzzle, including any extension, must not exceed 40”.
 Rifle may utilize any self-contained or externally-charged compressed air system, but such system must be completely self-contained at time of firing.
 Hook buttplates are prohibited.
-All air rifles not meeting Target or Sporter Air Rifle requirements will be fired in the Open Air Rifle class.
+All air rifles not meeting Target or Sporter Air Rifle requirements will be fired in the Open Air Rifle Class.